Science in Society Journalism Awards

 Please follow the rules carefully.
 Submissions that do not follow these procedures will not be considered.

 1. Entries must meet the purpose stated above.
-Material about significant advances in science will be ineligible if the relevance to the broader society is unclear, no matter how well-written the entry.
+Entries about significant advances in science, or a science topic in general, will be ineligible if the relevance to the broader society is unclear, no matter how well-written the entry

 Important Legal Information